 Garnish with a pineapple leaf.

-*Pineapple-infused gin: Remove the ends and rind of a small pineapple and cut the rest into 1-inch-thick wheels.
+*Pineapple-infused gin: Remove the ends and rind of a small pineapple and cut the flesh into 1-inch-thick wheels.
 Combine the pineapple with 1 liter London dry gin in a vacuum bag and seal.
 Cook sous vide for 2 hours at 155 degrees Fahrenheit, then ice-bath until cold and fine-strain through a coffee filter.

 **Celery syrup: Add 3/4 cup sugar, 3/4 cup water and 2 coarsely chopped celery stalks to a small saucepan and bring to a simmer for 5 minutes over medium heat.
 Let cool, then strain into a sealable jar.
 Will keep, refrigerated, for up to 2 weeks.